Anthony T

 Financial forecasting and efficient markets

-Learn how financial assets (e.g., stocks and bonds) are priced on markets, and how investors construct portfolios out of different assets and asset classes.
+Learn how financial assets (such as stocks and bonds) are priced, and how investors construct portfolios out of different assets and asset classes.
 Then use R or Python to analyze and visualize financial data, and to build rudimentary predictive models that attempt to forecast asset prices.
-Students can use these models to take a first pass at evaluating the validity of the so-called "efficient-market hypothesis," the idea that asset prices accurately reflect all public information and that attempting to consistently "beat the market" is a fool's errand.
+Students can use these models to take a first pass at testing the so-called "efficient-market hypothesis," the idea that asset prices accurately reflect all public information and that attempting to consistently beat the market is a fool's errand.